A landfill contaminated this couple's water and forced them to sell their home of 43 years | CBC News

 They built their home on the land, nestled among trees and steps away from a lake, where they've welcomed children and then grandchildren, and created countless memories.

-Now the Haughians say they're living a "nightmare" where the landfill has contaminated the water, forcing them to sell the home to the Township of Rideau Lakes.
+Now the Haughians say they're living a "nightmare" where the landfill has contaminated the water, forcing them to sell the home to the township.

 Mayor Arie Hoogenboom said the couple might have to leave once the sale is complete because it is a "liability" to the township if they stay and puts their health and safety at risk.